bonepl/ChromaLeague/README.md

 - kill/assist animation
 - respawn animation
 - dead animation
+- rift change animation
+- dim background light for the keyboard for playing in the dark
 - game victory animation
 - game defeat animation
-- dim background light for the keyboard for playing in the dark

 ## Troubleshooting
 Double check if Razer Chroma SDK Server service in Windows (`services.msc`) is up and running.